Failinis: The Colloquy of the Elders

 The stories relating to the three princes of Iorúaithe and their wonder-dog in the Acallam na Senórach (The Colloquy of the Ancients) are closely summarized by A. G. van Hamel.
 And van Hamel has noted that gaps in the story of the hound in The Colloquy can be filled with the use of the Fenian ballad, as well as noting connections to the hound the LGE tract and romance about the sons of Tuireann.
 Richard M. Scowcroft also connects the ballad to The Colloquy.

 The story of is written in the form of a frame story where Caílte who is a survivor of the Fíanna into the age of Saint Patrick the "Adze-Head" recount various adventures of the Fíanna relating to various place names (onomastics).

 Thus the arrival of the three men who are sons of the King of Iorúaith, accompanied by the dog occurs in the story of the Little Fort of the Wonders (Raithin na n-ingnad).
 The spying by the two princes of Ulster and their killing by the men and hound occurs in the explanation regarding the two landmark graves, and it is within this episode that the hound's name is revealed to be Fer Mac or Fermac.
-The Fianna deliberate on the fate of the three in the story of the Oakwood of the Conspiracy (Daire in choccair), within which Caílte plays advocate and defend the three men, extolled the virtues of their skill as well as the hound's hunting prowess.
+The Fianna deliberate on the fate of the three in the story of the Oakwood of the Conspiracy (Daire in choccair), within which Caílte plays advocate and defend the three men, extolling the virtue of their skills as well as the hound's hunting prowess.
 And the three and the hound defeating three red-haired sons of Uár (on behalf of the Fíanna) occurs in the story of the Little Fort of the Incantations (Raithin na Sénaigechta).